-This is the psychological meaning of Pfeiffer’s glandular fever/mononucleosis according to Antonie Peppler, the inventor of Creative Homeopathy, and her analysis of symptom language—a subconscious communication on the somatic level.
-The most common manifestation of Pfeiffer‘s glandular fever/mononucleosis, a strong swelling of the tonsils and high fever (= anger) already points to the basic theme of the disease: The patient is angry about the disregard of his individuality but does not yet feel strong enough (fever with great weakness) to tackle it directly.
+This is the psychological meaning of Pfeiffer’s glandular fever/mononucleosis, according to Antonie Peppler, the inventor of Creative Homeopathy, and her analysis of symptom language—a subconscious communication on the somatic level.
+The most common manifestation of Pfeiffer’s glandular fever/mononucleosis, an intense swelling of the tonsils and high fever (= anger), already points to the basic theme of the disease: The patient is angry about the disregard for his individuality but does not yet feel strong enough (fever with great weakness) to tackle it directly.

 Pfeiffer’s glandular fever – mononucleosis

 The patient with Pfeiffer’s glandular fever/mononucleosis has “a throat full” and no longer wants to “swallow” (swelling of the tonsils) what is put in front of him from the outside—meaning external authorities.
 Pfeiffersches glandular fever stands for not mastered other infectious diseases and vaccination damages.
-The patient has not sufficiently confronted conflicts and pushed the individualization processes up to this point and is stuck with old patterns of care and habits.
+The patient has not sufficiently confronted conflicts, pushed the individualization processes up to this point, and is stuck with old patterns of care and habits.